 History of Pchum Ben Festival

 It originated as a belief that the day is the return of the deceased ancestors.
-Now, the celebration has become a social and cultural event for bonding among the community.
+Now, the celebration has evolved into a social and cultural event that fosters community bonding.
 The legends of Pchum Ben are confusing and complex.

 The King’s Relatives Are Guilty